thedanzor/front-end-essential-skill-list/README.md

 **Test Driven Development** - Very common nowadays is first writing your unit tests, then writing your unit to pass the tests.

-If you have a clear goal on what unit a should do, what it should be scoped too and what it's likely to be encounted by.
+If you have a clear goal on what unit a should do, what it should be scoped to and what it's likely to be encounted by.
 You can then write the unit tests first and ensure it passes all these cases, it's a very powerful approach to ensuring a high-standard of code and adds fail-safes from the get-go.

 - Writing code that you can write unit tests for, both as a whole unit and as separate parts of the unit is important, regardless of TDD.